ripred/TomServo/README.md

 ![TomServo32x32.png](TomServo32x32.png)
 ### Sophisticated Servo Management for the Discriminating User.

-The TomServo library gives you more sophisticated control over servo motors as well as offering power saving techniques to greatly reduce the amount of power required to use multiple servos in a project.
-Multiple servo motors can be powered from batteries alone, a large departure from other servo interfaces.
+The TomServo library lets you power multiple servos from a single rechargeable battery.
+By putting the servo control pin into a high-z state when it is not being used we can disable the driving of the servo and greatly reduces the current flow.

-By placing the output pin for the servo into a high-z (high impedence) state we stop the servo motor electronics from driving the servo motor, greatly reducing the current flow for that motor.
-Depending on the nominal load and torque that the motor is under it is usually possible for the motor to remain stationary without being powered due to the gearing ratios of the servo motor.
-This feature can be turned on or off as necessary for each individual servo in your project.
+By multiplexing the movements of several servos so that only one is on at a time you can run up to 8 servos from a single battery.